Singular holomorphic foliations by curves I: Integrability of holonomy cocycle in dimension 2: Background

-For the sake of simplicity, we adopt the following terminology throughout the article: A {\it foliation } means exactly a {\it holomorphic foliation $(M,\Fc,E)$ in a Hermitian compact complex manifold $(M,g_M)$ with a finite set $E$ of (linearizable) singularities.}
+For the sake of simplicity, we adopt the following terminology throughout the article: Unless otherwise specified, a {\it foliation } means exactly a {\it holomorphic foliation by curves $\Fc=(X,\Lc,E)$ in a Hermitian complex manifold $(X,g_X)$ with a (eventually empty) set $E$ of singularities.}